-78. Thanking all participants for their comments, the Chair requested the CEB secretariat to make available to all High-level Committee on Management members the comments that had been received and ensure an opportunity for additional comments, with a particular focus on topics one and five, which are of concern to the Committee.
-Further, the Chair suggested that the Committee would transmit to CEB at its next meeting the substance of its discussion and emphasize the importance the Committee attaches to this issue.
+- 87. Expressed appreciation for the work done on the draft UN system Coordination Plan on Cybersecurity and Cyber-crime. - 88.
+Requested the CEB Secretariat to make available to all HLCM members the comments that had been received on the draft document and to ensure that all organizations be given an opportunity for additional comments, with a particular focus on topics 1 and 5, which are of concern to HLCM. - 89.
+Decided that the Committee would transmit to CEB at its next meeting the substance of the discussion, emphasizing the importance HLCM attaches to this issue.